enif77/BasicBasic/README.md

 ### Direct interpreter

 Does no compilation at all.
 It reads the program source, splits it into tokens and interprets each token directly.
-This happens all the time, so it is siple, but very "slow" way of doing it.
+This happens all the time, so it is simple, but very "slow" way of doing it.
 Dont worry, our computers are fast enough to handle it. :-)

 Does NOT support - ON, DATA, READ and RESTORE commands.
 They are silently ignored.